Compare Exchange Rates to Buy New Caledonia CFP Franc (XPF)

 New Caledonia coins are called centimes and 100 centimes make a franc.

 New Caledonian banknotes have different colours, 500F is green, 1,000F is brown, 5,000F is blue and 10,000F is red.

 Aside from New Caledonia, the XPF franc is the currency used in the French overseas collectivities of French Polynesia, Wallis and Futuna.
 They are in the South Pacific Ocean to the east of Australia.
 Find out more about New Caledonia in this handy brief overview.

 When is the best time to buy New Caledonia CFP Franc?

 Find the best time to buy New Caledonia CFP franc with Australian dollars with our rate tracker.
-It keeps track on the XFP to AUD or AUD to XFP exchange rate and emails you when the exchange rate gets to the rate your chose to buy New Caledonia CFP franc.
+It keeps track of the XFP to AUD or AUD to XFP exchange rate and emails you when the exchange rate gets to the rate you chose to buy New Caledonia CFP franc.

 The xfp to aud exchange rate average is close to 1.44, over the past 10 years.
 The high was 1.88 in late 2019 and the low was 1.16 in mid 2012.
 Currently it's 1.63, so F100 could buy you A$163 at the best exchange rate.

 The aud to xfp exchange rate average is close to 0.66, over the past 10 years.
 The high was 0.86 mid of 2012 and the low was 1.16 in late 2019.
 Currently it's 0.52, so $100 could buy you F61 at the best exchange rate.

 How to buy New Caledonia CFP franc XFP in Australia?

 Buying New Caledonia CFP franc in Australia is relatively easy.